by Texas Homesteader ~

 Yeah, we felt guilty because we know someone has to do that work.
 But we had to make it work for us too.

-And those beekeepers association meetings?
-Sure they’re only once each month but it’s over an hour’s drive away!
+And those beekeepers association meetings were over an hour’s drive away!
 Previously we were pigeon-holing that meeting into our day whether we had time or not.

-Now instead of making sure we’re at every meeting & cramming in time to attend, we started attending only when it worked for us.
+Now instead of cramming in time to attend, we started attending only when it worked for us.

 We’re not afforded the air conditioned workplace we enjoyed with our corporate jobs.
 Our daily work often involves hot, sweaty, physically demanding work at the barn or in the pastures.